Wanibzh29/16.-Breton-Stopwords-br_fr/README.md

 # Stopwordsbr-fr-breton
 **Description

--The most comprehensive collection of stopwords for the breton language.
+- The most comprehensive collection of stopwords for the breton language.
--You will find here a draft list of stopwords for Breton.
+- You will find here a draft list of stopwords for Breton.

 **An ISO 639 cod problem

--The ISO 639 Code for Brazilian "pt-BR" is very similar to the breton one "br" so sometimes that causes some mistakes.
+- The ISO 639 Code for Brazilian "pt-BR" is very similar to the breton one "br" so sometimes that causes some mistakes.

--As an exemple of that, the other stopwords list you will find here: https://github.com/stopwords-iso/stopwords-br
+- As an exemple of that, the other stopwords list you will find here: https://github.com/stopwords-iso/stopwords-br

 - This was at the beginning of everything containing a list of Stopwords for the Brazilian Language, whereas the readme file was mentionning that it was for the Breton language.